jk619/meridianbias/README.md

 Dependencies:

 Freesurfer's matlab functions (specifically MRIread.m).
-Toolbox comes with freesurfer but can be also downloaded from:
+Toolbox containing this function comes with freesurfer but can be also downloaded from:

 * https://downgit.github.io/#/home?url=https://github.com/freesurfer/freesurfer/tree/dev/matlab

-Two additional toolboxes that can be downloaded from github
+Two additional toolboxes that can be downloaded from github:

 * cvncode https://github.com/cvnlab/cvncode
 * knkutils https://github.com/cvnlab/knkutils

-If you are using ToolboxToolbox (https://github.com/ToolboxHub/ToolboxToolbox) to control paths and Matlab environemnt you can use this setup file to download all the necesseary dependancies. https://github.com/WinawerLab/ToolboxRegistry/tree/master/configurations/meridianbias.json
+If you are using ToolboxToolbox (https://github.com/ToolboxHub/ToolboxToolbox) to control paths and Matlab environemnt you can use this setup file to download all the necesseary dependancies. https://github.com/WinawerLab/ToolboxRegistry/tree/master/configurations/meridianbias.json The meridianbias.json file has to sit in configurations folder of ToolboxToolbox.

-If you are no using ToolboxToolbox and don't want to manually download the necessary dependencies, the do_0_check_dependencies.m can do it for you.
+If you are not using ToolboxToolbox and don't want to manually download the necessary dependencies, the do_0_check_dependencies.m can do it for you.

 To use the code, clone this github repositor and navigate to the repository in the Matlab command window.